tekperfect/devops-docs/docs/courses/04-Version_Control/lessons/git.md

 4. Create a commit
    It's time to create your first commit!

-Run the command git commit -m "Your message about the commit"
+Run the command `git commit -m "Your message about the commit`

-\$ git commit -m "This is my first commit!"
+\$ `git commit -m "This is my first commit!"`
 [master (root-commit) a694n2c] This is my first commit!
 1 file changed, 1 insertion(+)
 create mode 39904 myproject.py

 The message at the end of the commit should be something related to what the commit contains - maybe it's a new feature, maybe it's a bug fix, maybe it's just fixing a typo.
 Don't put a message like "dumb code" or "blah blah blah".
-That makes the other people who see your angry.
+That makes the other people who have to read your code angry.

 Adding files and committing them to your branch.
 This is a brief list of command to add a file to your branch and push it to Github

-git clone https://github.com/username/branch_name (Clone your branch to a directory on your system) git add filename.py (add a file to your branch..
-Please make sure you are in the directory or you specify the path to your directory when using the git add command) git commit -m "Good description of commit" (command to commit to files to your local repo) git push (push the files from your local repo to Github so they are committed to your branch)
+`git clone https://github.com/username/branch_name` (Clone your branch to a directory on your system) `git add filename.py` (add a file to your branch..
+Please make sure you are in the directory or you specify the path to your directory when using the git add command)
+`git commit -m "Good description of commit"` (command to commit to files to your local repo) `git push` (push the files from your local repo to Github so they are committed to your branch)

 Git Continued
 Here are some more advanced concepts once you master the process of adding, deleting, and changing files